lemanschik/dspeed-hosting/security.md

 Nothing is perfectly secure, and an adversary with sufficient resources can always penetrate a system.

-The primary goal of Mail-in-a-Box is to make deploying a good mail server easy, so we balance ― as everyone does ― privacy and security concerns with the practicality of actually deploying the system.
+The primary goal  is to make deploying a good mail server easy, so we balance ― as everyone does ― privacy and security concerns with the practicality of actually deploying the system.
 That means we make certain assumptions about adversaries.
 We assume that adversaries . . .

-* Do not have physical access to the box (i.e., we do not aim to protect the box from physical access).
+* Do not have physical access to the server (i.e., we do not aim to protect the server from physical access).
-* Have not been given Unix accounts on the box (i.e., we assume all users with shell access are trusted).
+* Have not been given Unix accounts on the server (i.e., we assume all users with shell access are trusted).

 On the other hand, we do assume that adversaries are performing passive surveillance and, possibly, active man-in-the-middle attacks.
 And so:

 * User credentials are always sent through SSH/TLS, never in the clear, with modern TLS settings.
 * Outbound mail is sent with the highest level of TLS possible.
-* The box advertises its support for [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities), when DNSSEC is enabled at the domain name registrar, so that inbound mail is more likely to be transmitted securely.
+* The server advertises its support for [DANE TLSA](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities), when DNSSEC is enabled at the domain name registrar, so that inbound mail is more likely to be transmitted securely.

 Additional details follow.

 User Credentials
 ----------------

-The box's administrator and its (non-administrative) mail users must sometimes communicate their credentials to the box.
+The server's administrator and its (non-administrative) mail users must sometimes communicate their credentials to the server.

 ### Services behind TLS